mioux/podcast-downloader/README.md

 There is a `podcast-downlader-web.bat` and a `podcast-downlader-web.sh` as helper to start web server

 A player is available in History.
-IT DOES NOT PLAY LOCALLY DOWNLOADED FILES !
-IT LOADS THE DISTANT FILE !
+Loads the local file if available (useful if it has been deleted from source), or redirects to origin URL if not downloaded/removed/renamed.

 ## Needed dependencies